JoanDoe11/Java-Concurrent/README.md

 In Java, each thread has a separate memory space known as working memory; this holds the values of different variables used for performing operations.
 After performing an operation, thread copies the updated value of the variable to the main memory, and from there other threads can read the latest value.
 In the situations where the next value of the variable is dependent on the previous value, there is a chance that multiple threads reading and writing the variable may go out of sync, due to a time gap between the reading and writing back to the main memory.

+# Disadvantages of unbounded thread creation
+  * Thread lifecycle overhead - thread creation and teardown are not free.
+The actual overhead varies across platforms, but thread creation takes time, introducing latency into request processing, and requires some processing activity by the JVM and OS.
+If requests are frequent and lightweight, creating a new thread for each request can consume significant computing resources.
+  * Resource consumption - Active threads consume system resources, especially memory.
+When there are more runnable threads than available processors, threads sit idle.
+Having many idle threads can tie up a lot of memory, putting pressure on the garbage collector, and having many threads competing for the CPUs can impose other performance costs as well.
+If you have enough threads to keep all the CPUs busy, creating more threads won't help and may even hurt.
+  * Stability - there is a limit on how many threads can be created.
+The limit varies by platform and is affected by factors including JVM invocation parameters, the requested stack size in the Thread constructor, and limits on threads placed by the underlying OS.

+  Up to a certain point, more threads can improve throughput, but beyond that point creating more threads just slows down your application, and creating one thread too many can cause your entire application to crash horribly.
+The way to stay out of danger is to place some bound on how many threads your application creates, and to test your application thoroughly to ensure that, even when this bound is reached, it doesn't run out of resources.

 # Deamon
   A deamon thread is a thread that does not prevent the JVM from exiting when the program finishes but the thread is still running.
   When a new thread is created it inherits the deaom status of its parent.